 Ikhaya Automation Systems’ temperature monitoring solutions have been praised for helping South African businesses face their unique reality known as load shedding.
 The controlled disconnection and reconnection of entire districts, to the national power grid, is regularly implemented to avoid a full-on national blackout.
 This, while the national power provider, Eskom, battles internal politics, lack of parastatal accountability and long overdue mismanaged maintenance plans.

 What impact does load shedding have on businesses?

-One of such critical processes is the transport and storage of thermolabile pharmaceutical product, from a simple cough syrup to vaccines and live saving drug treatments.
-All of these products, once exposed to temperatures outside of the manufacturer’s specification, lose their effectiveness, and have to be destroyed.
+In the context of businesses running temperature-sensitive processes, or working with temperature-sensitive products, the impact is compounded with every instance of load shedding.
+One of such critical processes is the transport and storage of thermolabile pharmaceutical products: whether it’s a simple cough syrup or it’s a lifesaving vaccine, these products must be manufactured, stored and transported within critical temperature ranges.
+All of these products, once exposed to temperatures outside of the manufacturer’s specifications, lose their effectiveness, and have to be destroyed.

 How do temperature monitors help during load shedding?

 Businesses with temperature-sensitive products and processes are undoubtedly hardest hit by load shedding.
 Their entire existence can depend on specific temperature ranges during transport and storage, not to mention the delicacy of dedicated refrigeration plants that are meant to maintain this temperature range.
 Depending on the ambient temperature of the environment, temperatures inside storage facilities will quickly change and reach an equilibrium with external temperatures.

 This renders pharmaceutical products useless, and begins the expensive and time-consuming process of having to destroy everything in a controlled and environmentally safe manner.